SorathF/Restaurant-Sales-Performance-Analysis-Dashboard/README.md

 # Restaurant-Sales-Performance-Analysis-Dashboard
 ## Overview
-A fastest-growing restaurant chains, operating multiple brands across major cities, lacks a centralized reporting system to monitor sales performance, customer trends, operational efficiency, and profitability.
+A fast-growing restaurant chain, operating multiple brands across major cities, lacks a centralized reporting system to monitor sales performance, customer trends, operational efficiency, and profitability.
 This project builds an interactive dashboard to track sales, profitability, customer behavior, and operations.

 ## Tools
 • Power BI for data modeling, analysis, and visualization